-- The registered ELD must be capable of detecting a minor fault or diagnostic problem and a major fault in the vehicle.
+- The certified logbook must be capable of detecting a minor fault or diagnostic problem and a major fault in the vehicle.

-- The ELD system should enable the driver to manage unassigned driving time by providing options to accept or reject it anytime.
+- The elogsystem should enable the driver to manage unassigned driving time by providing options to accept or reject it anytime.

-- Any changes that are applied to the elogbook must allow the driver to manage or edit them.
+- Any changes that are applied to the log must be approved by the driver.

 It is also important to know the Canadian mandate requires compliant electronic logbooks to be certified by third-party agencies which leaves fewer device options for carriers operating in Canada.
 As a result, carriers will most likely look for a reliable provider offering certified-ELD.

-HOS247 is one the top-rated solutions offering registered ELD in both the U.S and Canada.
+HOS247 is one the top-rated solutions offering registered ELD in the U.S. and Canada.
 HOS247 electronic logbook solutions are available with a no-contract policy under flexible plans to suit the requirement of fleet companies and individual owner-operators.

 Switching to a Better Service Provider

 Why is now the right time to switch to a better hours of service logbook provider?
 Tackling a project like finding new HOS driver logs can feel arduous, but avoiding this task may be costing the business more money in the long run.
 Truckers who have the right software to begin with are set up for success.
-It may be time to switch to a better service provider if you experience any of the following:
+We recommend reading user reviews on app distribution platforms to avoid the following red flags: